By Whole30 team member Jen Kendall, who did some on-the-ground research for this article during her recent trip to beautiful Vancouver.

 Meat, Condiments, and Pantry Goods in Canada: Farmer’s Markets

-Kirsten of @bucknakedpaleo scoured her local farmer’s markets and was able to source a few compliant products, like locally-made no-sugar-added ketchup and kombucha.
-Two other excellent examples are Lee’s Provisions Ghee in Ontario and Pure Bone Broth in British Columbia; two Canadian companies that make valuable Whole30-compliant staples.
+Kirsten of @bucknakedpaleo scoured her local farmer’s markets and was able to source a few compatible products, like locally-made no-sugar-added ketchup and kombucha.
+Two other excellent examples are Lee’s Provisions Ghee in Ontario and Pure Bone Broth in British Columbia; two Canadian companies that make valuable Whole30-compatible staples.

 Meat, Condiments, and Pantry Goods in Canada: Grocery Stores